 Strokes happen fast–in as little as 15 minutes.
-To be sure, even the language in top medical reports on the subject speak of strokes as “sudden attacks” which happen so acutely that over ten million people worldwide die or are permanently disabled by them each year.
-It’s a problem that’s plagued healthcare efforts for decades, with EMS professionals being the last line of defense for the detection of stroke symptoms pre-hospital.
+To be sure, even the language in top medical reports on the subject speak of strokes as “sudden attacks,” which happen so acutely that over ten million people worldwide die or are permanently disabled by them each year.
+It’s a problem that’s plagued healthcare efforts for decades, with EMS professionals being the last line of defense to detect stroke symptoms pre-hospital.

-These days though, taking a predictive approach to preventing the severity of a stroke has become a lot more feasible thanks to intensive research and testing into how Artificial Intelligence (AI) technologies might be best deployed in a healthcare setting.
-Researchers have even gone as far as developing machine learning and natural language processing algorithms that have (in one 2017 trial, more accurately than doctors) predicted which patients will suffer a stroke within a decade.
+These days, taking a predictive approach to preventing the severity of a stroke has become a lot more feasible thanks to intensive research and testing into how Artificial Intelligence (AI) technologies might be best deployed in a healthcare setting.
+Researchers have even gone as far as developing machine learning.
+Natural language processing algorithms that have (in one 2017 trial, more accurately than doctors) predicted which patients will suffer a stroke within a decade.

 Exploring Artificial Intelligence and Stroke Response

 In light of these technological advancements, this article sets out to explore and capture how today’s AI systems have been developed to optimize a practitioner’s ability (regardless of their neurological training) to predict or detect the signs of stroke prehospital.